SuperMechaCow/kroller/app/goals.md

 ## Bugs:
-- Does not show three profiles if degrading unit has a seperate table for degrading.
 - Daemons do not display detachment rules (no error)
 - Tau degrading models with drones
 - Tau drone no weapons